Revisited, Revised and Reblogged

 However this style of living came at a cost, not just the slavery aspect but the fact that my parents abandoned me, gave up on me as odd and generally ostracised me from the family.
 I fast became the member of the family that no one discusses, the wacky uncle, the crazed loner and all sort of other unpleasant terms!
 I had become the elephant in the room as far as everyone was concerned.

-You know it is still hard for me to think that when l left there in October 2012 which is only six years ago now – that l have come so very far from the person l was and had become.
+You know it is still hard for me to think that when l left there in October 2012 that l have come so very far from the person l was and had become.
 I was a fifty year old bachelor living in a caravan with two dogs, working as a stable hand with no love interest, no friends and practically no interaction with society.
 They are the hard facts, although during my solitary existence as a hermit l had found peace with myself.
-When l left there, at least l was much happier personality wise with me.
-Okay, l had become very cynical about things.
+When l left there, at least l was much deeper personality.
+Albeit somewhat more cynical with regards life.

 Now, Suze doesn’t class me as odd, she might think that some of my behaviours at times are strange, but equally l find some of hers the same.
 If anything, she would say that Rory is different, but not in a bad way.
 She would say that l view the world differently, that l think differently and many a time l act differently to other people, but she would defend that with “and there is nothing wrong with that, at least he happy with the differences and so am l”